Creole cream cheese: History

 Creole cream cheese was served in a bowl and cream was poured over it.
 Mauthe remembers it being eaten on French bread in some areas and on cornbread in other parts of the Southern United States.

 Creole cream cheese is listed in the Ark of Taste, an international catalog of heritage foods in danger of extinction, maintained by the global Slow Food movement.

 Creole cream cheese's popularity declined during the second half of the 20th century and it became difficult to find.
 Several dairies in South Louisiana have offered creole cream cheese in the past, including Borden's, Gold Seal and Barbe's.
 In 1998 it was still available at Dorignac's Food Center on Veterans Boulevard in Metairie.
 The Gold Seal Creamery that was the last Creole cream cheese factory in New Orleans operated from about 1920 to 1986 and its blond-brick building constructed in 1954 is being converted into loft apartments.

 Resurgence

 More recently, creole cream cheese has had a resurgence.
-New Orleans native chef David Guas offers creole cream cheese at his Bayou Bakery, Coffee Bar & Eatery in Arlington, Virginia served with buttermilk biscuits and pepper jelly.
+New Orleans native chef David Guas offers creole cream cheese at his Bayou Bakery, Coffee Bar & Eatery in Arlington, Virginia, served with buttermilk biscuits and pepper jelly.
 The New Orleans Museum of Art (NOMA) included creole cream cheese as part of its 2012 "Art You Can Eat" demonstrations, with Leah Chase making it.
-Poppy Tooker has also been credited with helping resurrect the dish.
+Poppy Tooker has also been credited with helping revive the dish.
 The Encyclopedia of Cajun and Creole Cuisine includes instructions on making the dish at home.